Online bin stretching lower bounds: Improved search of computational proofs

-\begin{proof} We now begin a formal proof of Property~\ref{init_palg}.
-Let $b = (b_1, \dots, b_m)$ be a packing, with $b_1 < t$.
-Let us remark that if placing all the remaining items in $b_m$ does not reach at least $t$, then the bound cannot be proven; i.e. $b_m + mg-||b||_1 < t \implies b\in P_{alg}$.
-The lefthand side of the implication is equivalent to $mg-t < ||b||_1 - b_m $.\\Yet $||b||_1 - b_m = \sum_{i=1}^{m-1}b_i \geq (m-1) b_{m-1}$.
-So if $(m-1) b_{m-1} > mg-t$, then $b_m + mg-||b||_1 < t$; hence the bound cannot be proven, and $b\in P_{alg}$. \end{proof} This criterion isn't that strong, in the sense that it does not cover enough packings to significantly speed up the search for lower bounds, and especially so when the number of bins increases.
-We propose the following idea to increase the number of packings that are always winning for the algorithm: it is possible to propagate the algorithm-winning packings. \\ \\ If from one packing, for all possible item sizes $s$ that can be given, it is always possible to put the item in a bin $i$ to reach an algorithm-winning packing, then the packing is also algorithm-winning.
-The biggest item size that could be given is exactly $\min\{g;\; mg - ||b||_1\}$, because we know that the sum of item sizes is smaller than $mg$ and that each item must individually be smaller than $g$.\\ \\
+This criterion isn't that strong, in the sense that it does not cover enough packings to significantly speed up the search for lower bounds, and especially so when the number of bins increases.
+We propose the following idea to increase the number of packings that are always winning for the algorithm: it is possible to propagate the algorithm-winning packings. \\ \\ For a packing, if for all possible item sizes $s$ that can be given, it is always possible to put the item in a bin $i$ to reach an algorithm-winning packing, then the packing is also algorithm-winning.
+The biggest item size that could be given is smaller $\min\{g;\; mg - ||b||_1\}$, because we know that the sum of item sizes is smaller than $mg$ and that each item must individually be smaller than $g$.\\